 II.
 Policy Statement

-As an Agency of the Commonwealth of Virginia, George Mason University (Mason) has a public obligation to ensure that all expenditures are essential, reasonable and support the mission of the university.
-All business travel expenditures must adhere to the travel regulations set forth by the Commonwealth of Virginia.
-The following requirements must be met in order for business travel to be reimbursable:
+As an Agency of the Commonwealth of Virginia, George Mason University has a public obligation to ensure that all expenditures are reasonable, necessary, and that they support the mission of the university.
+Expenditures must be reviewed for compliance with this policy and the procedures on the Fiscal Services webpage.

 The University Travel Advisory Committee (UTAC) is responsible for reviewing and approving international travel in advance of traveling to countries or areas under U.S. Department of State Travel Advisories Level 3 and 4, Centers for Disease Control and Prevention (CDC) Level 3 warnings, or countries under comprehensive economic sanctions.

 The International Tax Office is responsible for reviewing and approving travel in advance when the Traveler is a non-immigrant visa holder.

 The Purchasing and Accounts Payable Department is responsible for administering the provisions of this policy and providing guidance on travel, meals and entertainment expenses.

 The Controller is responsible for reviewing and providing approval/denial of any exception to the provisions of this policy.
 Exceptions will only be considered if submitted in advance of the travel.

 A domestic trip where costs are not expected to exceed $1,000 must be approved verbally in advance by the Traveler’s Supervisor.